5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 1. How do I create storage in an apartment with no entryway?

-• Installing a narrow floating shelf (6–8 inches / 15–20 cm deep)
+• Installing a narrow floating shelf (6–8 inches / 15–20 cm deep) can serve as a perfect spot for a small lamp or decorative vase.

 • Adding wall hooks above it